Patients For Patient Safety US

 About Patient Safety

-Patient Safety is a health care discipline that emerged with the evolving complexity in health care systems and the resulting rise of patient harm in health care facilities.
+Patient Safety is a healthcare discipline that emerged with the evolving complexity in health care systems and the resulting rise of patient harm in healthcare facilities.
 It aims to prevent and reduce risks, errors and harm that occur to patients during provision of health care.
 A cornerstone of the discipline is continuous improvement based on learning from errors and adverse events.

 Share by: